LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 clause is defined can be accessed by simple unification at the clause head.

-Multifile predicate rules should not contain cuts as these may prevent other clauses for the predicate for being used by callers.
+Multifile predicate rules should not contain cuts, as these may prevent other clauses for the predicate from being used by callers.
 The compiler prints by default a warning when a cut is found in a multifile predicate definition.

-Local calls to the database methods from multifile predicate clauses defined in an object take place in the object own database instead of the database of the entity holding the multifile predicate primary declaration.
+Local calls to the database methods from multifile predicate clauses defined in an object take place in the object's own database instead of the database of the entity holding the multifile predicate primary declaration.
 Similarly, local calls to the ``expand_term/2`` and ``expand_goal/2`` methods from a multifile predicate clause look for